Kishorecloud7/Dummy-Devops-Challenge/README.md

 <h1> DevOps Challenge — Secure-Boot Initiative </h1>

 <h2>Scenario</h2>

-You are the first DevOps Engineer at a security-first software startup.
-The development team has created a minimal Python API.
-Your objective is to containerize this application, provision the necessary infrastructure, deploy it using modern standards, and automate the build process.
+* You are the First DevOps Engineer at a Security-First Software startup.
+The Development team has created a Minimal Python API.

+ <h2>Objective </h2>

+* To Containerize the Given application,
+* Provision the necessary infrastructure,
+* Deploy it using modern standards, and
+* Automate the build process.

 <h2> Prerequisites </h2>